Here’s what you can and cannot ship from the USA and the UK into your country.

 Categories that may contain restricted products include:

-Additional information about many of the U.K. export regulations discussed in this document may be found at the following websites:
+Additional information about many of the U.A.E, U.K. and U.S. export regulations discussed in this document may be found at the following websites:

 Export regulatory authorities: